Lyceris-chan/selfhost-stack/README.md

 ## 🖥️ System Requirements

-Ensure your host meets these specifications for optimal performance, especially during build processes for services like Invidious and Wikiless.
+Ensure your host meets these specifications for optimal performance, especially during build processes for services like Invidious, Wikiless, and BreezeWiki.

 | Specification | Minimum | Recommended |
 | :--- | :--- | :--- |